darrylad/LoFo/README.md

 An app that helps report lost and found items to the security.

+To download, go to [releases](https://github.com/darrylad/LoFo/releases), and open the latest release.
+For android, Tap the .apk file in Assets

 Created inside of Google Developers Students Club, Indian Institute of Technology, Indore.

 ### User side screenshots: